 What Is Love Addiction?

 So how do you know that your partner is a love addict?
-Maybe she has already been diagnosed, or maybe you just suspect it.
+Maybe they have already been diagnosed, or maybe you just suspect it.
 Love addiction can take a lot of different forms, but if you notice some unhealthy behaviors and patterns in your partner related to love, romance and intimacy, you may be dealing with a love addict.
 Love addiction basically means being addicted to the idea of being in love, to a partner, to romantic ideals, to infatuation or to intimacy.

 Living With and Loving Your Love Addict